 My tortured, hapless Christmas tree was a dreadful sight after the first 48 hours of Boris’s arrival.
 Boris was chewing the holiday decoration with glitter and the electrical wirings on the tree.
-The thousands of "No" was falling on deaf furry ears, his wild excitement could not be contained.
+The thousands of “No” was falling on deaf furry ears, and his wild excitement could not be contained.

-Normally every year my tree would stay decorated until after my birthday in January but last year was a first for me.
+Usually, every year, my tree would stay decorated until after my birthday in January but last year was a first for me.
 Sadly I heeded cautioned and extracted all holiday decorations and my frazzled tree back to its storage boxes on Boxing Day.

 This year I have yet to give our Christmas tree a second thought; knowing Boris’s destructive playfulness and his pilot’s license, the tree would be his main landing strip.

 My ragdoll Boris tends to be airborne when he gets his “krazies.

 A week ago, my husband surprised me with a small, live potted fir variety.
 I hid the plant overnight among my other “casualties of Boris” plants.
 I witlessly hoped the fir would survive the holidays and that I could research whether it was toxic to cats the next day.

 “My furry ball of cuteness,” Boris, saved me the trouble.
 We awoke to find the tree beaten, dragged, and entirely plucked with feathered leaves on the living room floor the following day.

 Thankfully he was not harmed.
 I got to my routine, “bent over,” cleaning up his mess, and like clockwork, he ran and springboards onto my back and into the air.
 I have always suspected he is beating and uprooting the plants because he knows I will be his launch pad into the air.

-I would like everyone to be aware of the dangers of some holiday decorations, flowers, and poisonous plants that can be deadly to our beloved cats.
+I want everyone to know the dangers of some holiday decorations, flowers, and poisonous plants that can be deadly to our beloved cats.
 I hope these links can be helpful to you:

 Dangers and hints: